klust/SupercomputersForStarters/docs/C03_Memory/C03_S02_Memory_pyramid.md

 -   The L3 cache is shared by a number of cores, sometimes even by all cores in a socket

--   The next level in the hierarchy is the main RAM memory
+-   The next level in the hierarchy is the main RAM memory, which due to the NUMA architecture may appear as multiple levels with different latency and bandwidth

 -   The last level is one that will actually be de-activated on many supercomputers as it is too slow: When RAM memory is exhausted, the OS can swap some of the